Xcel sees Minnesota Sherco 3 coal unit back soon

-* UK March motor insurance premiums rise 3.5 pct vs Feb -survey

-Sept 4 Xcel Energy Inc has told Minnesota utility regulators it expects the 860-megawatt Unit 3 at the Sherburne County coal-fired power plant to return to service before Sept.
-30, an Xcel spokeswoman said on Wednesday.
+Oct 1 Xcel Energy Inc expects the 860-megawatt Unit 3 at the Sherburne County coal-fired power plant to return to service on Oct.
+7, an Xcel spokeswoman said on Tuesday.

 The unit shut in November 2011 due to extensive turbine damage.